 3. Select your vehicle bidding category, submit your reserve price, and wait for your receipt.

 Results are usually out almost immediately after the bidding exercise ends.
-You can check your COE bidding results here by entering in your NRIC.
+You can check your COE bidding results on the LTA website by entering in your NRIC.

 If the status is “out-bid”, it means that your existing bid is no longer in the running, and your deposit will be refunded – better luck next time.
 If it shows “accepted”, congratulations – you’re on your way to getting your COE.